galiarmero/galiarmero.dev/content/blog/building-a-blog-with-gatsby-part-1-starting-the-hard-way/index.md

 There are also tons of [plugins](https://www.gatsbyjs.org/plugins/) for pretty much anything.
 I don't have to write code that reads Markdown files and transform them to HTML.
 There are plugins for a11y, SEO, Progressive Web Apps (PWA) support and all the nice stuff.

-Speaking of nice stuff, we want to instantly see our changes take effect when we code.
-Gatsby knows this.
-It watches files when we run a site on development.
+What I love the most, though, is being able to see my changes take effect instantly when I code.
+Gatsby watches files when running on development environment.
 When a file is saved, all changes are automatically reflected on the browser.
 No need to refresh!

-### Tech stack

-My interest and familiarity with the JavaScript ecosystem lead me to Gatsby.
-I wanted to create my pages with React because I was familiar with it and at the same time, I still have a lot to learn about it.
-GraphQL is also an enticing tech that I wanted to get more comfortable with.

-Might I add that I also follow JavaScript stans on Twitter and the hype was infectious.
+### Built for speed

+When I started learning about Gatsby, I read some blogs, browsed the [site](https://www.gatsbyjs.org/), and watched a couple of videos like this terrific [talk](https://www.youtube.com/watch?v=Gtd-Ht-D0sg) by [Kyle Mathews](https://twitter.com/kylemathews), founder of Gatsby.
+What stuck to me was the obsession with website speed.

+People have little patience with slow, crappy websites.
+This directly affects ad viewability, bounce rates and the amount of time people spend on websites.

+Gatsby takes this seriously.
+According to Kyle, Gatsby is designed to make it very hard to build a slow site.
+It automatically makes performance optimizations like [progressive rendering](https://medium.com/ben-and-dion/progressive-rendering-a-killer-and-under-appreciated-feature-of-the-web-97c789b608c1), code and data splitting, and prefetching.
+With these techniques, not only do sites load fast, the entire experience of navgating feels incredibly fast, too.
+Exhibit A: the [Gatsby website](https://www.gatsbyjs.org/).
+That thing doesn't even feel like a website, it feels like an app.
+Try clicking around and you'll see what I mean.

+Check out [Behind the Scenes: What makes Gatsby Great](https://www.gatsbyjs.org/blog/2019-04-02-behind-the-scenes-what-makes-gatsby-great/) for a detailed discussion on how Gatsby enables this experience.

+As of writing, you need a lot of tinkering to do to achieve the same (if not subpar) level of performance.
+Of course, it would be nice to learn performance optimization techniques at some point.
+But for a personal blog, ain't nobody got time for that.
+I'll pick something that does that for me out-of-the-box.